I Am That: Background and publication history

 I Am That was initially rejected by the major publishers, so Frydman worked with a then small publisher, Chetana Publications.
 The book was first published in 1973 in two hardcover volumes.
 The revised and enlarged second edition was published in one volume in 1976.
 The first paperback was published in 1984.
 The book is now published in the USA and Canada by The Acorn Press.

 Structure

 The book comprises 101 sections, each corresponding to a particular conversation, averaging four pages each and cast in a question-and-answer format.
 Most deal with a single issue but some go from one subject to other, always in line with the spiritual quest.
 The second edition includes an epilogue, Nisarga Yoga, by Maurice Frydman.

-Style of teaching in I Am That

-Nisargadatta's teachings are grounded in the Advaita Vedanta interpretation of the Advaita idea Tat Tvam Asi, literally "That Thou Art", (Tat = "Absolute", Tvam = "You", Asi = "are") meaning "You are (actually) Absolute" (who think otherwise).
-Nisargadatta also had a strong devotion to his own guru, and suggested the path of devotion, Bhakti yoga, to some of his visitors.

-Nisargadatta deviated from the formal Navnath Sampradaya lineage style of teaching by giving informal discourses for the benefit of Western devotees who did not have access to Dasbodh or other texts, and who were not familiar with Indian traditions and customs.

-It has been said that Nisargadatta´s style was direct, and even at times aggressive.
-He very rarely mentioned scriptures or quoted spiritual books.
-His teachings came from his own experience.

-Nisarga Yoga

-Nisargadatta taught what has been called Nisarga Yoga (Nisarga can be translated as “the natural state”).
-In I Am That, Nisarga Yoga is defined as living life with “harmlessness,” “friendliness,” and “interest,” abiding in “spontaneous awareness” while being “conscious of effortless living.”
-The practice of this form of Yoga involves meditating on one’s sense of "I am" or "being" with the aim of reaching its ultimate source, which Nisargadatta called the Self.